mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 Another example is to carefully watch the gradients in a certain section.

 Like ICC, the LUT Docker allows you to create a profile of sorts for your device.
 In this case it's the 'LUT', which stands for 'Look Up Table', and which can be added to OCIO by modifying the configuration file.
-When OCIO is turned on, the configuration in :menuselection:`Settings --> Configure Krita --> Color Management` is turned off, unless you are using the :guilabel:`Internal` color engine.
+When OCIO is turned on, the configuration in :menuselection:`Settings --> Configure Krita... --> Color Management` is turned off, unless you are using the :guilabel:`Internal` color engine.

 In summary
 ----------